Ferment the Seasons

 Get to grips with gut-friendly ferments with fermentation expert Rachel de Thample.
 Learn to make a range of fermented produce, all with top quality seasonal ingredients.

 The day will focus on the healthy end of fermenting starting with krauts and kimchis.
-The course will cover fermented batters like dosas and blinis, and touch on delicious fermented dairy.
+The course will cover fermented batters like dosas, blinis and farinata, and touch on delicious fermented dairy.
 You will also discover how to ferment fruit and create sparkling good-for-you drinks like kombucha and kefir.

 The day will cover all the techniques and basics you need to get started.
 It’ll be bursting full of hands-on making – you’ll leave with a stash of soon-to-be bubbling jars to take home, a recipe pack weighted with wisdom, a tongue-pleasing array of tasters and a guide to how you can apply your newly-found knowledge as the seasons ebb and flow.